Many0nne/pr-workflow-guardian/readME.md

 - **Ticket References** – PR must reference a ticket/issue (optional, supports multiple patterns)
 - **No Active Changes Requested** – All review feedback must be resolved

+## Planned Features

+- **Issue Assignment Detection (GitHub App)** – Future integration with a GitHub App to automatically detect and validate issue assignments directly in the GitHub UI, streamlining the workflow without requiring manual configuration.

 ## Consequences of Non-Compliance

 If a PR doesn't respect these rules: